Xevion/processing-projects/visuals/README.md

 - **Illusion** A improperly named triangular rotation (I like the way they look) sketch.

 - **Trippy_Boxes** - Transparent rotating boxes that move throught the HSB color spectrum.

+- **Rotating_HSB_Squares** - Slowly builds a mandela-like structure out of squares that slowly change color through the HSB color spectrum.